DelfiniClick

 Key Point

-Any difference between groups — except for what is being studied (e.g., HRT use)
+Any difference between groups — except for what is being studied (e.g., HRT use) — is a bias.

 In the case of HRT after MI, selection bias was present in that women who chose to take HRT were probably more likely to be “health-conscious,” exercise, watch their diets, etc., making them different from the women who did not take HRT.
 It is also likely that there were other differences in how the two groups experienced their health care because in observational studies there is no formal protocol and so there will be differences in many ways that could affected observed outcomes such as other therapies used, how outcomes are assessed, frequency for follow-up, and so on.